kuwisdelu/MagiSys/README.md

 ## Software

-The default software is listed in `manifest.md`.

 If you need *specific versions* of packages, please create a virtual environment using `conda create` (for multiple dependencies), `venv` (for Python packages), or `renv` (for R packages) and install packages into the virtual environment.

 If you need additional software or dependencies that require administrator privileges to install, please contact the Magi cluster maintainer.

-### R/Bioconductor

-The system R will be kept up-to-date with Bioc-devel, including the Bioc-devel versions of `Cardinal` and `matter`.

-The system R is aliased as `R="R --no-save"`.

-If you need the release version of Bioconductor or earlier, please use `renv` or `conda create`.

-### Python

-The system Python will be kept up-to-date with the most recent release that is compatible with both `pytorch-nightly` with `mps` device and `tensorflow-metal`.

-The system Python is aliased as `python=python3` and `pip=pip3`.

-Additional Python interpreters are available through `conda create`.

 ### Conda

 Miniforge is installed to provide package management and environments with `conda`.

-While the system R and Python are set up to provide a useful out-of-the-box scientific computing environment, more specific environment needs are best handled using `conda`.
+While the system R and Python are available for ad-hoc scripts, more specific environment needs are best handled using `conda`.

 Create a `conda` environment if you need to install project-specific dependencies.